MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-treemaps.md

 ![](media/power-bi-visualization-treemaps/pbi-nancy_viz_treemap.png)

 For example, if I'm analyzing my sales, I might have top-level rectangles, also called *branches*, for the clothing categories: **Urban**, **Rural**, **Youth**, and **Mix**.
-My category rectangles would contain smaller rectangles, also called *leaves*, for the clothing manufacturers within that category.
+My category rectangles would be split into smaller rectangles, also called *leaves*, for the clothing manufacturers within that category.
 And these smaller rectangles would be sized and shaded based on the number sold.

-In the **Urban** branch above, lots of `Maximus` clothing was sold, less `Natura` and `Fama`, and very little `Leo`.
-So, the **Urban** branch of my Treemap would have the largest rectangle for `Maximus` (in the top left corner), slightly smaller rectangles for `Natura` and `Fama`, lots of other rectangles representing all the other clothing sold, and a tiny rectangle for `Leo`.
-And I could compare the number of items sold across the other clothing categories by comparing the size and shading of each leaf node; the larger the rectangle and the darker the shading, the higher the value.
+In the **Urban** branch above, lots of `Maximus` clothing was sold, less `Natura` and `Fama`, and few `Leo`.
+So, the **Urban** branch of my Treemap would have:
+* the largest rectangle for `Maximus` in the top left corner
+* slightly smaller rectangles for `Natura` and `Fama`
+* lots of other rectangles for all the other clothing sold, and
+* a tiny rectangle for `Leo`.

+And I could compare the number of items sold across the other clothing categories by comparing the size and shading of each leaf node; larger and darker rectangles mean higher value.

 ## When to use a treemap
 Treemaps are a great choice: